dentarg/auth0-blog/_posts/2017-10-19-whats-new-in-react16.markdown

 ---

-**TL;DR:** ReactJS is a UI library that has gained massive adoption by developers and organizations around the world because of it's efficient and reactive model.
+**TL;DR:** ReactJS is a UI library that has gained massive adoption by developers and organizations around the world because of its efficient and reactive model.
 In this article, we'll highlight notable additions to ReactJS 16 and dabble into the architecture it runs on.

 ---

 ReactJS is a JavaScript library, built and maintained by Facebook.
-As at the time of this writing, ReactJS has over 78,000 stars on [GitHub](https://github.com/facebook/react).
+At the time of writing, ReactJS has over 78,000 stars on [GitHub](https://github.com/facebook/react).
 And many web platforms such as _Twitter_, _Airbnb_, _Lyft_, _Dropbox_, _Pinterest_, _Whatsapp_ and _Instagram_ use ReactJS to build their user interfaces.
 The ReactJS developer community is very robust.
 In fact, the community is so robust that when Facebook decided to implement the [BSD+ Patents license](https://code.facebook.com/posts/112130496157735/explaining-react-s-license/), there was a public outcry from the community.
-The complaints from developers were on every other blog, forum, meetups, and conferences.
+The complaints from developers were on every other blog and forum as well as at meetups and conferences.
 Developers and software shops around the world are pretty excited and relieved that ReactJS has been re-licensed under the **MIT** license.

 ReactJS 16 was announced to the world on September 26, 2017.
 Facebook has been working on releasing this new version for a while now.
 It's great that there is a new release, but ReactJS 16 is a very special release.
 What's exciting about this new ReactJS release is the fact that it was entirely rewritten from scratch while ensuring that the public API remains unchanged.
 This major release brings a lot of new features, deprecations, and changes.

 ## ReactJS API-Compatible Rewrite - Why?

 Questions have been flying around as to why Facebook decided to rewrite the internals of ReactJS while keeping the public API essentially unchanged.
 Facebook has been working on **React Fiber**, which is a reimplementation of ReactJS's core algorithm for about two years now.
-The goal of _React Fiber_ is to enable **incremental rendering** - the ability to split rendering work into chunks and spread it out over multiple frames.
+The goal of _React Fiber_ is to enable **incremental rendering**—the ability to split rendering work into chunks and spread it out over multiple frames.
 In addition, the ability to pause, abort, or reuse work as new updates come in and the ability to assign priority to different types of updates.
 There are many reasons as to why it was rewritten but I'll highlight a few reasons.

 {% include tweet_quote.html quote_text="The goal of React Fiber is to enable incremental rendering." %}